Daniel Schwarcz

 - Insurance

-Schwarcz earned his A.B., magna cum laude, from Amherst College and his J.D., magna cum laude, from Harvard Law School.
-While in law school, he was an articles editor for the Harvard Law Review and a John M. Olin Fellow in Law and Economics.
-After law school, he clerked for Judge Sandra Lynch of the United States Court of Appeals for the First Circuit and practiced at the law firm Ropes & Gray, where he worked mainly on insurance law matters.
+Before joining the Minnesota faculty in 2007, Schwarcz was a Climenko Fellow and Lecturer on Law at Harvard Law School.
+He has also served as a visiting professor at Washington University School of Law, UCLA School of Law, and Berkeley Law.
+Schwarcz earned his A.B., magna cum laude, from Amherst College and his J.D., magna cum laude, from Harvard Law School, where he served as an Articles Editor of the Harvard Law Review and was a John M. Olin Fellow in Law and Economics.
+After law school he clerked for Judge Sandra Lynch of the U.S. Court of Appeals for the First Circuit and practiced law at Ropes & Gray.